Friday, December 31, 2010

 Is there a difference between natural and organic ingredients?

 Well again this is subjective and often causes confusion to the consumer.
 There can be natural ingredients used in a skincare lines considered a botanical or mineral, and then there is organic which is typically certified as organically grown botanical.
 However nothing natural can be added to a cosmetic or skincare product without going through a chemical process to make them safe for cosmetic use.
 There are processes which are gentler than others minimizing the need for chemical extraction such as cold pressed oils and steam distilled.
-Organic is a botanical grown free of pesticides and is certified as such, and is overseen by the USDA and their
+Organic is a botanical grown free of pesticides and is certified as such, and is overseen by the USDA and their National Organic Program (NOP) Examples of being able to make a claim for organic are:

-: The product contains only organically produced ingredients.
+100% Organic: The product contains only organically produced ingredients.
 It may bear the USDA Organic seal.

-The product contains at least 95% organic ingredients.
+Organic: The product contains at least 95% organic ingredients.
 The USDA Organic seal may be used.

-Contains at least 70% organic ingredients.
+Made with Organic Ingredients: Contains at least 70% organic ingredients.
 The product does not qualify to carry the USDA organic seal.

 Are there ingredients for mineral makeup that aren't good for your skin?